 In 1975 William Wrigley’s son deeded most of the island to the Catalina Island Conservancy which maintains the land and the recreational activities.
 Another interesting fact relates to the American Bison.
 When you visit you will notice sculptures of them around the island.
 In 1924 fourteen bison were brought to the island for the filming of a movie.
 Due to cost, the film company left the bison on the island.
 There are approximately 150 bison that now live on the island.

-Tips on Getting There & Getting Around: Above I mentioned that the island only has a few thousand inhabitants.
+Above I mentioned that the island only has a few thousand inhabitants.
 However, based on Catalina Island being a popular tourist destination, over one million people visit it each year.
-Many of those do so via a Catalina Island day trip.
 There are several ways to get there from the Los Angeles area.
 You can take a 15 minute helicopter ride or a 60 minute ferry ride.
 Ferries depart from major cities such as Long Beach and Newport Beach.
 We chose to take the ferry from Long Beach on the Catalina Express.

 On the weekends and holidays be sure to book your ferry far in advance!
 By the time I booked a few weeks before for a Saturday, all the regular seats were taken for the morning ferry ride.
 Keep in mind that if you are doing a Catalina Island day trip you want to leave early in the morning and come back in the evening.
 Since other visitors have the same idea, those ferry times may be sold out.
 I had to pay more for premiere seating in the “Commodore Lounge”.
 You do get a free drink but it is not worth the extra cost.